The inverse limit topology and profinite descent on Picard groups in $K(n)$-local homotopy theory

 \subsection{Acknowledgements}

-We want to thank Venkata Sai Bavisetty, Agn\`es Beaudry, Mark Behrens, Irina Bobkova, Elden Elmanto, David Gepner, Paul Goerss, Ishan Levy, Svetlana Makarova, Mona Merling, Maximilien P\'eroux, Charles Rezk, Tomer Schlank, Vesna Stojanoska, and Paul VanKoughnett for many helpful and supportive discussions and comments.
-We would also like to thank William Balderrama for suggesting a significant simplification of the proof of a key \Cref{lem:Rk-mod}; Tobias Barthel and Drew Heard for carefully explaining the original difficulty in identifying the entire $E_2$-page of the profinite descent sequence for $K(n)$-local Picard groups in \cite{Heard_2021Sp_kn-local}; Anish Chedalavada for pointing out that \Cref{thm:R-mod_moore} is a Grothendieck existence theorem type statement; Daniel Davis for useful comments to improve the first arXiv version; Michael Mandell for careful comments on the final draft; Akhil Mathew for insightful discussions regarding \Cref{thm:R-mod_moore}; Itamar Mor for kindly explaining his recent related work \cite{mor2023picard}.
+We want to thank Ko Aoki, Venkata Sai Bavisetty, Agn\`es Beaudry, Mark Behrens, Irina Bobkova, Elden Elmanto, David Gepner, Paul Goerss, Ishan Levy, Svetlana Makarova, Mona Merling, Maximilien P\'eroux, Charles Rezk, Tomer Schlank, Vesna Stojanoska, and Paul VanKoughnett for many helpful and supportive discussions and comments.
+We would also like to thank William Balderrama for suggesting a significant simplification of the proof of a key \Cref{lem:Rk-mod}; Tobias Barthel and Drew Heard for carefully explaining the original difficulty in identifying the entire $E_2$-page of the profinite descent sequence for $K(n)$-local Picard groups in \cite{Heard_2021Sp_kn-local}; Anish Chedalavada for pointing out that \Cref{thm:R-mod_moore} is a Grothendieck existence theorem type statement; Daniel Davis for useful comments to improve the first arXiv version; Michael Mandell for careful comments on the final draft; Akhil Mathew for insightful discussions regarding \Cref{thm:R-mod_moore}; Itamar Mor for kindly explaining his recent related work \cite{mor2023picard}; and the anonymous referee for many helpful comments and suggestions to improve the expositions.